Parent page: Workspace Configuration

 From within Altium Designer, lifecycle definitions can be viewed and managed from within the

 Edit Lifecycle Definitions dialog.
-To access this dialog for the Active Server to which you are currently signed in:
+To access this dialog for the connected Workspace to which you are currently signed in:

 Data Management – Servers page of the Preferences dialog.
 Click the